Harriet Grote

-Harriet Grote (1792–1878) was an English biographer.
-She was married to George Grote and was acquatined with many of the English philosophical radicals of the earlier 19th century.
-A longterm friend described her as "absolutely unconventional".
+Harriet Grote (born Harriet Lewin; 1792–1878) was an English biographer, political strategist, patron and early supporter of women's suffrage.
+She was married to George Grote and was acquainted with many of the English philosophical radicals of the earlier 19th century.
+A significant political hostess and facilitator of the period, a longterm friend described her as "absolutely unconventional".

 Background

-Her father, Thomas Lewin (1753–1837) spent some years in the Madras civil service.
-He returned to Europe, travelling from Pondicherry in a ship with Madame Grand.
-Lewin remained with her for a time in Paris in the 1780s.
+Harriet was born at The Ridgeway, near Southampton, on 1 July 1792.
+She was the second daughter of Thomas Lewin (1753-1837) and Mary Hale (d.
+1843).
+Harriet was described as a gregarious child, riding "horses bare backed and climb[ing] trees.
+The latter was ably demonstrated near her London home in Green Park."

-Settling in England, Lewin in 1784 married Mary Hale (died 1843).
-She was the daughter of General John Hale and Mary Chaloner, daughter of William Chaloner of Gisborough.
-Mrs Hale was a noted society beauty, the model in Mrs Hale as Euphrosyne, a mythological painting—Euphrosyne being one of the Three Graces—from 1764 by Joshua Reynolds.
-John Hale, on the other hand, was a radical involved in the Yorkshire Association of the 1780s, something of which Harriet was conscious (letter of her husband to John Walker Ord).
+The Lewins were a large family, lived in style, and kept a London house as well as one in the country.
+Prior to his marriage, Harriet's father spent some years in the Madras civil service, returning to Europe from Pondicherry in a ship with Madame Grand.
+In 1784, he married Mary Hale, the daughter of General John Hale and Mary Chaloner, daughter of William Chaloner of Gisborough.

-Harriet Lewin, the second daughter, was born at The Ridgeway, near Southampton, on 1 July 1792.
-The Lewins had a large family, lived in style, and kept a London house as well as one in the country.
+Mary's mother was a noted society beauty, the model in Mrs Hale as Euphrosyne (1764) by Joshua Reynolds.
+John Hale was a radical involved in the Yorkshire Association of the 1780s, something of which Harriet was conscious (letter of her husband to John Walker Ord).

 Marriage

-The Lewins were living at The Hollies, near Bexley in Kent, when at the age of 22, Harriet was introduced by George Warde Norman to George Grote.
-Peter Elmsley, living at St Mary Cray, allegedly in 1815 falsely claimed to George that he was engaged to Harriet.
+The Lewins were living at The Hollies, near Bexley in Kent, when at the age of 22, Harriet was introduced to George Grote by George Warde Norman.
+Peter Elmsley, living at St Mary Cray, falsely claimed to George that he was engaged to Harriet in 1815.

 George and Harriet were wed in a clandestine marriage at Bexley Church, after a two-year engagement and resistance to the match from George's father; it was made known in March 1820.
 Harriet wrote that she and George had "met but seldom".
-In fact her father had been turning George away from The Hollies.
+In fact, her father had been turning George away from The Hollies.
 Despite the obstacles, this courtship period was for Harriet one of reading guided by George: political economy and utilitarianism, atheism, and the views of Jeremy Bentham and Thomas Malthus.

 For most of her engagement, Harriet Grote had been living with relations at Merley House, Wimborne.

 Harriet and George were married by the Rev. Edward Barnard, vicar of Bexley, and the ceremony took place early in March 1820, according to Harriet's account.
+They had one biological child, who died young, and "brought up George's brother's three children and adopted the daughter of the 'opera dancer' Fanny Ellsler."